petetak/hugogiraudel.github.com/collections/article/2014-01-20-json-in-sass.md

 title: "SassyJSON: Talk to the browser!"
 ---

+> **Edit (2014/11/16):** please, don't use this in a live project.
+If you come up with a case where you need to parse/encode JSON in Sass, consider having a Ruby/C/whatever helper function for this.

 If you are a reader of CSS-Tricks, you might have come across this article a while back about [making Sass talk to JavaScript with JSON](http://css-tricks.com/making-sass-talk-to-javascript-with-json/).
 The main idea behind this write up is to provide a way for JavaScript to access content from the stylesheet (a.k.a.
 CSS).

 While the idea is solid, the realization is very simple.
 There was no CSS magic behind it at all.
 Les James (the author) manually wrote some [JSON](http://json.org/) in the `content` property of body's `::before` pseudo-element, like this: